liborty/rstats/README.md

 #### Including some new definitions for sets of nd points, i.e. n points in d dimensional space

-* `Median correlation` between two 1d vectors.
+* `Median correlation` between two samples.
 We define it analogously to Pearson, as cosine of an angle between two 'normalised' vectors.
 Pearson 'normalises' by subtracting the mean from all components, we subtract the median.

-* `Centroid/Centre/Mean` is the (generally non member) nd point that minimises the sum of *squares* of distances to all other member points.
+* `Centroid/Centre/Mean` of an nd set.
+It is the (generally non member) point that minimises its sum of *squares* of distances to all member points.
 Thus it is susceptible to outliers.
-Specifically, it is the n-dimensional arithmetic mean.
+Specifically, it is the d-dimensional arithmetic mean.
 It is sometimes called 'the centre of mass'.
 Centroid can also sometimes mean the member of the set which is the nearest to the Centre.
 Here we follow the common usage: Centroid = Centre = Arithmetic Mean.

-* `Quasi/Marginal Median` is the point minimising sums of distances separately in each dimension (its coordinates are 1-d medians along each axis).
+* `Quasi/Marginal Median` is the point minimising sums of distances separately in each dimension (its coordinates are  medians along each axis).
 It is a mistaken concept which we do not recommend using.

 * `Tukey Median` is the point maximising `Tukey's Depth`, which is the minimum number of (outlying) points found in a hemisphere in any direction.
 Potentially useful concept but only partially implemented here by `tukeyvec`, as its advantages over the geometric median are not clear.

-* `Median or the true geometric median (gm)`, is the point (generally non member), which minimises the sum of distances to all members.
+* `Median or the true geometric median (gm)`, is the point (generally non member), which minimises the sum of distances to all member points.
 This is the one we want.
-It is much less susceptible to outliers than centroid.
+It is much less susceptible to outliers than the centroid.
 In addition, unlike quasi median, `gm` is rotation independent.

 * `Medoid` is the member of the set with the least sum of distances to all other members.
 Equivalently, the member which is the nearest to the `gm`.

 * `Outlier` is the member of the set with the greatest sum of distances to all other members.
 Equivalently, it is the point furthest from the `gm`.

+* `Convex Hull` is the subset consisting of selected points p, such that no other member points lie outside the plane through p and normal to its radius vector.
+The remaining points are the `internal` points.

 * `Zero median vectors` are obtained by subtracting the `gm` (placing the origin of the coordinate system at the `gm`).
 This is a proposed  alternative to the commonly used `zero mean vectors`, obtained by subtracting the centroid.

 * `MADGM` (median of distances from gm).
-This is our generalisation of `MAD` (median of absolute differences) measure from 1d to nd.
+This is our generalisation of `MAD` (median of absolute differences) measure from one dimension to any number of dimensions (d>1).
 It is a robust measure of nd data spread.

 * `Comediance` is similar to `covariance`, except that zero median vectors are used to compute it,  instead of zero mean vectors.

 * `Mahalanobis Distance` is a weighted distace, where the weights are derived from the axis of variation of the nd data points cloud.
+Thus distances in the directions in which there are few points are penalised (increased) and vice versa.
 Efficient Cholesky singular (eigen) value decomposition is used.
-Cholesky method  decomposes the covariance/comediance positive definite matrix S into a product of two triangular matrices: S = LU.
-See more explanations in the code.
+Cholesky method decomposes the covariance/comediance positive definite matrix S into a product of two triangular matrices: S = LL'.
+See more details in the code comments.

 * `Contribution`: one of the key questions of Machine Learning (ML) is how to quantify the contribution that each example point (typically a member of some large nd set) makes to the recognition concept, or class, represented by that set.
-In answer to this, we define the `contribution` of a point as the change to gm caused by adding/deleting that point.
+In answer to this, we define the `contribution` of a point as the magnitude of adjustment to gm caused by adding that point.
 Generally, outlying points make greater contributions to the gm but not as much as they would to the centroid.
-The contribution depends not only on the radius of the example in question but also on the radii of all other (existing) examples.
+The contribution depends not only on the radius of the example point in question but also on the radii of all other (existing) examples.

 ## Implementation